-Abhishek Saha receives the Ramnath Goenka Award from Vice-President M Venkaiah Naidu at a ceremony in Delhi on December 20, 2017.
+Receiving the RNG Award from Vice-President M Venkaiah Naidu at a ceremony in Delhi in December 2017.

 Here are links to the 14 submitted stories on the Hindustan Times website: